That's What I Said: Fully-Controllable Talking Face Generation

 \section{Introduction}

 Audio-driven talking face generation technology has numerous applications in the film and entertainment industry, including virtual assistants, video conferencing, and dubbing.
-Its aim is to generate animated faces that closely match the audio, creating more engaging experiences for users.
-This technology has the potential to revolutionize industries by making human-machine interactions more natural and immersive.
+Its primary goal is to generate animated faces that closely match the audio, creating more engaging and interactive experiences for users.
+This technology has the potential to revolutionise various industries by making human-machine interactions more natural and immersive.

 Previous literature on deep learning-based talking face synthesis can be divided into two branches.
-The first branch ~\cite{chung2017you,zhu2018arbitrary,chen2018lip,zhou2019talking,vougioukas2020realistic,song2018talking,prajwal2020lip,park2022synctalkface} only uses RGB modality as a form of supervision to reconstruct a target video, while the second branch~\cite{suwajanakorn2017synthesizing,das2020speech,chen2019hierarchical,anderson2013expressive,thies2020neural,song2022everybody,chen2020talking,zhou2020makelttalk,richard2021audio,ji2021audio,wang2022one} leverages 2D or 3D structural information to propagate more specific and detailed supervision.
+The first branch ~\cite{chung2017you,zhu2018arbitrary,chen2018lip,zhou2019talking,vougioukas2020realistic,song2018talking,prajwal2020lip,park2022synctalkface} only uses RGB modality as a form of supervision to reconstruct a target video, while the second branch~\cite{suwajanakorn2017synthesizing,das2020speech,chen2019hierarchical,anderson2013expressive,thies2020neural,song2022everybody,chen2020talking,zhou2020makelttalk,richard2021audio,ji2021audio,wang2022one} leverages 2D or 3D structural information to propagate more detailed supervision.
 These works have made significant progress in generating natural-looking lip motions.
 Nevertheless, there is still a need for further development in controlling head pose and refining facial attributes in greater detail.

-Recent methods~\cite{zhou2021pose, liang2022expressive, min2022styletalker} have the ability to generate talking faces that closely resemble the movements and identities from a target video.
-However, these methods still have limitations.
-For instance, \cite{zhou2021pose} is only capable of altering the head pose, while \cite{min2022styletalker} is incapable of creating detailed facial components like eye gaze movements. \cite{liang2022expressive} requires the utilisation of facial keypoints to physically separate facial components such as eyes, lips, and other facial areas to create varied expressions with a clean background.
-This approach is limited in its deployment to real-world applications.
+Some methods~\cite{zhou2021pose, liang2022expressive, min2022styletalker, wang2022progressive, hwang2023discohead} have the ability to generate talking faces that closely resemble the movements and identities of a target video.
+However, these methods still have limitations that hinder their practical application.
+For instance, \cite{zhou2021pose} is only capable of altering the head pose, while \cite{min2022styletalker} is incapable of creating detailed facial components like eye gaze movements. \cite{liang2022expressive, wang2022progressive, hwang2023discohead} require the utilisation of facial keypoints to physically separate facial components such as eyes and lips to create varied expressions.